 Smart Trash Can

 The garbage bin is probably the last thing you imagine to get smart.
 But hey, it is now, and it’s cool and useful!
 The smart sensor trash opens its lid by just waving your hand like magic.
 After three seconds, the bin closes automatically.
-It can also have anti-microbial features that prevent cross-contamination, and seals which inhibit the leakage of foul odor into your home.
+It can also have anti-microbial features that prevent cross-contamination, and seals that inhibit the leakage of foul odor into your home.

 With so much of our homes going hands-free and Wi-Fi connected, it seems like we’re living in the future.
-The technology today’s avails us of incredible convenience, security, and efficiency, thanks to these smart home technologies.
+The technology today avails us of incredible convenience, security, and efficiency, thanks to these smart home technologies.

 In fact, this list could have gone on and include more smart stuff, from the smart coffee maker, oven, dog camera, or automated shades.
 These are the first ten of the essentials you can invest in.
 They’re the most frequently used and ones that bring in the most rewards, especially in terms of utility use and costs.
 The price tag may be significantly higher than their traditional, non-smart counterparts, but the benefits are certainly more fantastic.